 If you are over 65, living in Scotland and have been assessed by the Social Work Service department of your Local Authority as needing care at home, they will provide it free of charge, although you will still need to pay for non-personal care such as;- cleaning, day care, laundry, meals on wheels etc. yourself.
 This doesn't affect your entitlement to Attendance Allowance or Care component of Disability living allowance.

-If you are under 65 it is means tested and each local authorities apply different criteria as to who they will help dependent on need.
+If you are under 65 it is means tested and each local authority apply different criteria as to who they will help dependent on need.

 The cost of care in a care home in Scotland is broken down into three constituent parts.

 Providing your needs have been assessed and agreed by your local Social Works Department, they will make flat rate contributions towards any Personal and if necessary Nursing Care you require regardless of financial means.
 The current rates are: